Lane-Based Execution Queueing¶

 1 | Per-user auto-reply — hierarchical ID |

-Hierarchical Composition¶
+Hierarchical composition¶

 Nested lanes (a subagent lane spawning session lanes) prevent deadlocks through structured completion: inner lanes complete before outer lanes proceed.
 This replaces ad-hoc locking with a deterministic hierarchy.
 Direct cross-lane dependencies outside this hierarchy will deadlock.